Milena Milošević: Member of the National Assembly

 Milena Milošević received the 151st position on the DOS's electoral list in the 2000 Serbian parliamentary election, which was held shortly after the fall of Slobodan Milošević's administration.
 The DOS won a landslide victory with 176 out of 250 seats, and Milena Milošević was awarded a mandate as a DS representative when the assembly convened in early 2001.
 (From 2000 to 2011, mandates in Serbian parliamentary elections were awarded to sponsoring parties or coalitions rather than individual candidates, and it was common practice for the mandates to be assigned out of numerical order.
 Milošević's specific position on the list had no formal bearing on whether she received a mandate.)

 The DS fielded its own list in the 2003 parliamentary election, and Milošević was included in the 159th position.
 The list won thirty-seven mandates.
 Milošević was not initially included in her party's delegation, but she received a new mandate on 17 February 2004 as the replacement for another party member.
 In the sitting of the assembly that followed, the DS served in opposition.

-Milošević was again included on the DS list in the 2007 parliamentary election and was selected for a third term when this list won sixty-four mandates.14 February 2007 legislature, National Assembly of the Republic of Serbia, accessed 7 June 2021.
+Milošević was again included on the DS list in the 2007 parliamentary election and was selected for a third term when this list won sixty-four mandates.
 Following the election, the DS formed an unstable coalition government with the rival Democratic Party of Serbia (Demokratska stranka Srbije, DSS), and Milošević served as a supporter of the administration.

 The DS–DSS coalition fell apart in early 2008, and a new election was held in May of that year.
-The DS contested the election at the head of the For a European Serbia coalition; Milošević appeared in the 135th position on the list and was selected for a fourth mandate when the list won 102 out of 250 seats.11 June 2008 legislature, National Assembly of the Republic of Serbia, accessed 1 June 2021.
+The DS contested the election at the head of the For a European Serbia coalition; Milošević appeared in the 135th position on the list and was selected for a fourth mandate when the list won 102 out of 250 seats.
 Although the results of the parliamentary election were initially inconclusive, For a European Serbia ultimately formed a new governing alliance with the Socialist Party of Serbia and other parties, and Milošević once again served as a government supporter.
 She was not a candidate for re-election in 2012.